INL/clariah-plus-planning/data/wp6-use-case-1-voc.md

 ### What problem is hindering the research?

-Suitable tools were lacking
+Suitable tools were lacking for historical text processing, a.o.
-* For named entity recognition
+* For named entity recognition and resolution
 * Basic linguistic annotation (lemma, PoS)

 ### What is needed to do the research?